An Online Framework to Interact and Efficiently Compute Linear Layouts of Graphs: Introduction

 \section{Introduction}

 Linear layouts of graphs have been fruitful subjects of intense research over the years, both from a combinatorial and from an algorithmic point of view, as they play an important role in various fields; see, e.g.,~\cite{DBLP:journals/dmtcs/DujmovicW04}.
 Formally, a linear layout of graph $G=(V,E)$ consists of a linear order of its vertices (that is, a bijective function $\sigma: V \rightarrow \{1,\ldots,|V|\}$), and a partition of its edges into a particular number of sets.
-Different constraints on the edges that may reside in the same set, give rise to different types of linear layouts; see, e.g.,~\cite{DBLP:conf/wg/AlamBG0P18,DBLP:journals/ejc/BinucciGHL18,DBLP:journals/siamcomp/HeathR92,DBLP:conf/gd/Pupyrev17,DBLP:journals/jcss/Yannakakis89}.
-In particular, there is a rich body of research on two specific types of linear layouts; the stack and the queue layouts.
+Different constraints on the edges that may reside in the same set, give rise to different types of linear layouts; see, e.g.,~\cite{DBLP:journals/tcs/AlamBDGKP21,DBLP:journals/ejc/BinucciGHL18,DBLP:journals/siamcomp/HeathR92,DBLP:conf/gd/Pupyrev17,DBLP:journals/jcss/Yannakakis89}.
+In that aspect, there is a rich body of research on specific types of linear layouts that are derived by leveraging different data structures to capture the order of the~vertices.